james23943/RoundTreesCompanion/README.md

 1. Install [Fabric Loader](https://fabricmc.net/use/installer/) for your Minecraft version
 2. Download [Fabric API](https://modrinth.com/mod/fabric-api) and place it in your mods folder
-3. Download Round Trees Companion from [Modrinth](https://modrinth.com/mod/round-trees-companion) and place it in your mods folder
+3. Download RoundTreesCompanion from [Modrinth](https://modrinth.com/mod/roundtreescompanion) and place it in your mods folder
 4. Launch Minecraft with the Fabric profile

 ## How It Works